kaya-t/nfl-depth-chart-manager/README.md

 ## Additional Features
 - Multiple NFL teams can be added and managed.
-- Categories display by NFL position categories.
+- Full teams depth chart is displayed and grouped by NFL position categories.
 - Saving mechanism for updated depth chart file.

 ## Design Patterns Scalability